|18 Saunas 9147 GE

 Under demon control, Tyelmantar never posed much of a threat to the Quara'tun Covenant.
 Under demon control for fifty years, the prison saw great torture and demons again thrown into cells by stronger demons.

 In 411 LE, in the First Splintering of Thiliorúth, nearly a thousand Drow left their home world of Kriav for another.
 After passing through a feywild fuse, these former subjects of Thiliorúth went on to resettle the ruins of Tyelmantar.

-In the First Epoch, the drow empire Urthin-Mejin absorbed Tyelmantar as one of its holdings.
+In the First Epoch, the drow empire Urthin-Mejin, by war, added Tyelmantar to its holdings.

 Tyelmantar has a powerful forge that was left behind after the prison break.
 This forge provides light fortification to magical armor at half the cost and time to build.

 Tyelmantar is divided into two parts.
 The upper part, built by the Drow, is a city scattered across hundreds of stalagmites.
 Most of these are linked by bridges, or when too distant, travel is made by gondola, magic, or flying mount.
 The city below, built by the Covenant, is Turkûn styled architecture - everything twice as thick as required.
 The builders were a military workforce under General Naraz-Nâru.
 The drow that took over this area, opened up the prison, making it livable.
 As the population grew, the city expanded into the stalagmites.
 Help came from conjured earth elementals, hard work, and magic.
 Those of means moved into this growing city of the stalagmites.
 For ease of getting around, most visitors prefer the city below.
 Seekers of wild and exotic nightlife, always go up.